Julcatan/School_District_Analysis/README.md

  - How is the district summary affected?

   - The grades of Thomas High School ninth graders were replaced with NaN.
 The replacement did not significantly affect the school district summary.
-   - The Average Reading Score did not change.
     - The Average Math score was reduced by 0.1.
 The Overall Passing Percentage was reduced by 1%.
+    - The Average Reading Score did not change.
-   - The % Passing Math score was reduced by 0.3%
+    - The % Passing Math score was reduced by
-   - The % Passing Reading Score was reduced by 0.1%
+    - The % Passing Reading Score was reduced by

 School district summary after update: